maxgfr/react-async-context/README.md

 # react-async-context

-React application which uses Context API which aims to process async actions.
+React application using Context API to process async actions without redux
 ## Available Scripts

 In the project directory, you can run: